playcanvas/developer.playcanvas.com/content/en/user-manual/designer/design-view.md

 <img alt="Design View" src="/images/platform/rotate-gizmo.PNG" align = left style="margin:0px 0px" />  <img alt="Design View" src="/images/platform/scale-gizmo.PNG" align = center  style="margin:0px 30px"/>

-The 3-Colored Axis you can see in the screenshot above is called a [Gizmo][gizmo].
+The 3-Colored Axis you can see in the screenshot above is called a [Gizmo][1].
 This is used to manipulate the transform matrix of the selected Entity.
 There are three types of Gizmo: Translate (with arrows on the ends of the axes); Scale (with cubes on the ends of the axes) and Rotate (which is made up of three colored rings).

 ## Entity Context Menu